retendo/ios-freshstart/README.md

 Service:
 * Similar to ViewModel in that it exposes Signals as properties or return values of methods
 * If you implement a mock service first, use a protocol that declares all public methods.
-Use mock service as id<Prototol> type so you can easily switch it out later
+Use mock service as id&lt;Prototol&gt; type so you can easily switch it out later